scovetta/Telepathy/sparrow-poc/README.md

 ### Run with PowerShell Script

- Open the PowerShell in your computer and change diretory to the PoC project, run with the command `./start.ps1`.
+ Open the PowerShell in your computer and direct to the PoC project folder, run with the command `./start.ps1`.

  > The default task execution time is *1000ms* set in the **ExcuteTask** method in *WorkerServer/Services/WorkerService.cs* and SchedulerClient uses this value to calculate task execution efficiency.
 The default task number set in SchedulerClient is *1000*.